Thank you! We will get back to you soon

 The AWB can be a guide for handling goods since it contains the relevant handler instructions.

 AWB contains the AWB number, which you can use to track the shipment.
-Aside from providing a tracking number, it includes serial numbers and barcodes to identify the load electronically.
+Aside from providing a shipment tracking number, it includes serial numbers and barcodes to identify the load electronically.

 Now that you know what the AWB can be used for, let’s discuss the layout of an air waybill.